MtWrapper/university-courses-collection/README.md

 # How To Contribute

 😉 We welcome contributions from everyone!
 Whether you're a student, educator, or enthusiast, your input can help improve this repository.
 Please read the [CONTRIBUTING](docs/CONTRIBUTING.md) guide for detailed instructions on how to contribute.
-[Translations](#translations) are also available.

 ❤️ Your contributions are greatly appreciated, and together we can create a valuable resource for the Computer Engineering community!